jantimon/html-webpack-plugin/docs/template-option.md

 }
 ```

-Be aware, using `.html` as your template extention may unexpectedly trigger another loader.
+Be aware, using `.html` as your template extension may unexpectedly trigger another loader.

 ## 2) Setting a loader directly for the template